SaiMani-Ritish/React-Projects/PE02 - Movie List/movielist/README.md

 1. A dropdown menu to select a movie genre.
 2. Click events on movie items to display an alert with the movie title.

-The input data includes an array of movie objects, each containing the title, genre, and release year.
+The input data includes an array of movie objects,each containing the title, genre, and release year.
 The user interacts with the dropdown to filter movies and clicks a movie item to trigger alerts.

 ## Process
 1. The application initializes with a predefined list of movies.